 However, it is still the counselor's responsibility to make sure the notes are not read by anyone else.
 They must keep the notes secure and confidential at all times.
 To avoid a HIPAA violation, a mental health professional does not want to keep a notepad filled with private information out in the open, for example.

 Psychotherapy notes were not always protected.
 In the past, healthcare insurers made decisions based on patient information including psychotherapy notes.
 Now, under the Privacy Rule, patients can, in some cases, refuse to have that type of information released.
 Psychotherapy notes are not required for insurance purposes.

-It’s best for progress notes to follow a template, so all staff members document in the same way.
-Progress notes should be easy to access, clearly written and consistent in style to help minimize mistakes or misunderstandings.
-Progress notes are also essential documents in regards to billing and reimbursement.
+It's best for progress notes to follow a template, so all staff members document in the same way.
+Progress notes should be easy to access, clearly written, and consistent in style to help minimize mistakes or misunderstandings.
+Progress notes are also essential documents in regard to billing and reimbursement.

 - Subjective: Describes the patient's current condition as explained by the patient.
 The "chief complaint" is required.
 For example, if a patient complains of chest pain and a cough, this would be the chief complaint.
 A history of the patient's symptoms is also recorded here in the patient's own words.

 - Objective: Includes findings from a physical examination.